SIG plc: History

-In 2004, the company bought Orion Trent Insulation, another distributor for the United Kingdom, with Leaderflush Shapland (formerly LS Group), a manufacturer of door sets for hospitals following in 2005.
-It bought Wodan and WIG in Poland, and exited the United States in 2006.
-The acquisition of Lariviere came in 2007, allowing the company to enter the French roofing market.
+In 2004, the company bought Orion Trent Insulation, another UK distributor, with Leaderflush Shapland (formerly LS Group), a manufacturer of door sets for hospitals following in 2005.
+During 2006, SIG purchases Wodan and WIG in Poland, and opted to exit the US market.
+That same year, it recorded a profit of £94 million, in excess of prior expectations.

-In 2007, General Fixings, based in Bristol, was acquired.
-Also in 2007, SIG moved into the refractory business, by purchasing MacGregor and Moir, one of the United Kingdom and Europe's leading specialists of high temperature insulation and refractory solutions.
-In 2008 it bought Air Trade Centre International B.V., a Dutch air conditioning business.
+During 2007, SIG completed the acquisition of Lariviere, the transaction marking its entrance into the French roofing market.
+That same year, the Bristol-based firm General Fixings was also acquired, and SIG moved into the refractory business through the purchase of MacGregor and Moir, one of Europe's leading specialists of high temperature insulation and refractory solutions.
+In 2008, it bought Air Trade Centre International B.V., a Dutch air conditioning business.